Skip to main content

 Foreign Trade University

 A few days ago, I wrote about Kabataan Partylist needing to learn economics from the Ho Chi Minh Communist Youth Union.
-Otherwise, I'll continue using Vietnam Youth Union for convenience.
+Otherwise, I'll continue using the Vietnam Youth Union for convenience.
 Speaking of which, the Foreign Trade University in Vietnam is actually a government-owned university (read here).
 For this post, I decided to expand on a point, saying that Kabataan Partylist needs to learn from the Vietnam Youth Union on entrepreneurship.
 I pretty get jealous of the Vietnam Youth Union members with their practical early immersion.

 The National Defence Journal of Vietnam gives out this important detail of the Vietnam Youth Union: